Generally the people that create documents are greatly outnumbered by the people that read the documents.

 Virtually every computer comes with a viewer for web documents (HTML); the browser.
 Unfortunately for document creators, HTML documents do not allow the creator to control the content as exactly as they might like.
 Adobe invented and popularized the Portable Document Format (PDF) to solve this problem.
 Document creators could buy Adobe’s software and readers could get the free viewer from Adobe.
 PDF is one of the most widely used document formats, but there are others including the formats created by Microsoft Office.
 Taking Adobe’s lead, many free readers have been created to support most document formats.

-Customers who access the document management software via a web interface (Web Client) do not have a built in viewer; however, it is possible to make use of free 3rd party components to view documents.
-The FileHold Web Client is very powerful and has nearly all of the same features to search and find documents as the FDA.
+Customers running FileHold that do not have the built-in FileHold Viewer it is possible to make use of free third-party components to view documents.
 The Web Client supports all popular browsers including Firefox, Internet Explorer, Chrome, and Safari.
 There are a wide variety of free viewers that can be used with the web client.
-These viewers can be installed on the computer running the Web Client to view files downloaded from the document management system.
-Following is a summary of the viewers that have been tested and work with the document management software.
+These viewers can be installed on the computer running the Web Client.

 Adobe Reader - Adobe invented the portable document format (PDF) and even now that PDF is an international standard they still offer the widest support for all PDF features.